SaiDarshan2003/Experiment-3/README.md

 ## Result
-  We have successfully created a Java program to display the numbers of days in a month
+  We have successfully created a Java program to display the numbers of days in a month.